geeksterin/Feb22-DSA-Fundamentals/11. Binary Trees/Readme.md

 **Problems on Binary Trees.**
-1. Inorder,pre-order, post-order using recursion.
+1. Traversals: Inorder,pre-order, post-order using recursion.
 2. getCount of nodes.
 3. getLeaf counts
 4. getSum of nodes.
 5. Height of tree
-6. Depth of  a tree
+6. Depth of  a tree.
 7. Printing all leaves of tree / print non-leaves of a tree
 8. PrintKthLevel
 9. Level order traversal (Recursive + Iterative)